Mixed Age Classes

 All of our KS1 children enjoy access to our new conservatory, which is a continuous provision area where they can continue with key developmental learning through play.
 This is gradually phased out as children develop from the stage of "concrete" to "formative" operations.

 At KS2 we have been forced to keep to classes of 35 with appeals for places sometimes taking numbers to 38.
-For 2018/19 we have used every penny of our budget to employ an extra teacher and we have built an extra classroom so that in Years 3 to 5 we have numbers under 30 to give children a real boost before the formal learning and hopefully, curriculum revisiting of Y6.
-In 2018 our mixed KS2 classes have been formed based on age with some special consideration for children with special needs taken into account.
+In 2019 our mixed KS2 classes have been formed based on ability, with some special consideration for children with special needs taken into account.

 Asia is a pure Y1 class of 30 children.